sadiqhuq/Overset-Mesh-LES/README.md

 [Code: Overset Mesh / Nested Grid](https://palm.muk.uni-hannover.de/trac/browser/palm/trunk/SOURCE/vertical_nesting_mod.f90?rev=2718)

-The netsed grid algorithm is developed at the Karlsruher Institut f&uuml;r Technologie and the project is funded by the Helmholtz-Gemeinschaft.
+The netsed grid algorithm is developed at the Karlsruher Institut f&uuml;r Technologie and the project is funded by the Helmholtz-Gemeinschaft (VH-NG-843).